 REGISTRATION & FEES

-"Best Of" seminars are designed for anti-corruption experts, investigators, compliance officers, business executives, government officials, leaders of civil society organizations, and academics.
+Candidate ProfileThis seminar is designed for, among others, anti-corruption experts, investigators, compliance officers, business executives, government officials, leaders of civil society organizations, and academics.

 PREVIOUS BEST OFs